-FY 83 studies are designed to assess the potential loss of this lotic environment.
-This requires documentation to determine the nature and extent of fish populations in this area, their dependence on particular habitat conditions and whether there are alternate habitats to support them adjacent to the impoundment area.
+FY 83 AH and RJ impoundment studies are designed to assess the potential loss of the aquatic habitats within the proposed impoundment areas.
+This requires documentation to determine the temporal and spartial distribution of fish populations in this area, associated habitat conditions and whether there are alternate habitats to support them adjacent to the impoundment area.
+Fish populations will also be evaluated by species composition and species specific abundance.

-An active tag recapture and habitat evaluation program was initiated during the 1981 field season to provide an inventory of fish populations and habitat characteristics within the impoundment zone.
-Continuation of these studies into FY 83 will provide an opportunity to more accurately estimate these populations.
+A tag/recapture and habitat evaluation program was initiated by a joint AH/RJ team during the 1981 field season to provide an inventory of fish populations and habitat characteristics within the impoundment zone.
+Continuation of these studies into FY 83 will provide an opportunity to more accurately estimate fish populations.
 FY 83 studies will also enable project personnel to examine in further detail, other potential habitats within the impoundment zone that did not receive extensive study in FY 82.
 Sampling of the lower section of the clear water tributaries for tag recovery will be continued.
-The mainstem Susitna (which was not sampled during the previous year) will also be sampled during FY 83.
-At least one lake within the proposed impoundment and referred to as Sally Lake, will be sampled in more detail in FY 83 with the goal of obtaining a population estimate.
+The mainstem Susitna River will also be sampled in more detail during FY 83.
+At least one lake within the proposed impoundment, Sally Lake will be sampled in more detail in FY 83 with the goal of obtaining a population estimate of the fish species present.

-Joint AH and RJ crews will also conduct studies to determine whether the reach of tributary immediately above the impoundment zone will contain habitat similar to the habitat at the mouths of the clear water tributaries if the dams are built.
+Joint AH and RJ crews will also conduct general habitat evaluations on selected major tributaries to determine whether the reach of tributary immediately above the proposed impoundment elevation (PIE) contains habitat similar to that below the PIE.
 To accomplish this task these reaches will be surveyed to estimate the relative abundance of fish and evaluate the existing habitat characteristics.
-The presence of barriers of fish passage or inundation of existing barriers will be noted.
+The presence of fish passage barriers or potential inundation of existing barriers will be noted.

 During the winter season, the distribution and migration of grayling will be monitored by use of radio telemetry.
 Previous efforts at overwinter sampling have produced very limited results because of difficult sampling conditions.
 Fish radio tagged during the fall will be monitored through the winter season in order to determine overwintering habitat, and to subsequently follow spring migration and identify spawning habitats.
 Current information suggests that the fish spawn during a period closely associated with breakup necessitating such techniques to locate key spawning areas.
 This information should provide an indication of the dependency of the grayling populations on the mainstem Susitna for overwintering, and provide an indication of how important this habitat is for the spawning and survival of the tributary populations.